 I’m afraid of bears.
 There are a lot of people who would thoroughly enjoy a far-off bear encounter, but I’m not one of those people.
 When I’m backpacking, I carry bear spray, because I am 0% interested in making either friends or enemies from that portion of the animal kingdom.
+Bear encounters are becoming more common, and they can be deadly – just a few weeks ago, a woman died near Yellowstone after a bear encounter.

 Let’s get started!